IHCL looks to build 300-hotel portfolio, scale up new biz | Business

 IHCL has a portfolio of 236 hotels including 60 under development globally across 4 continents, 11 countries and in over 100 locations.
 The company is also looking at monetizing its non-core assets, Chhatwal said.

-''We are looking at monetising non-core assets like land in Gurugram, The Gateway Hotel on Beach Road in Visakhapatnam among others,'' he said.
+''We are looking at monetising our non-core assets like our land in Gurugram.
+Earlier, during the pre-Covid time we had monetised certain non-core assets and The Gateway Hotel on Beach Road in Visakhapatnam on a Sale and Manage back arrangement wherein we continue to have our flag,'' he said.

 When asked about the status of the Sea Rock in Mumbai, Chhatwal said IHCL wants to develop an iconic property on this side of the city and for this it had talks with the relevant ministries, secretaries and the commissioners.